 "We shall see, we shall see," said Visbhume airily.
 "Come sit beside me and tell me an item or two of information."

-The is quite old in years for so young a father,

-"Sir, the folk concerned might not wish me to gossip at wholesale with strangers."
+"Sir, let me conduct you to Watershade, where we may talk at leisure."
+Visbhume held up his hand.
+"No, no!
+I know all there is to be known of clever young ladies who say 'yes' when they mean 'no' and 'no' when they mean 'Visbhume, please and by all means!'
+I wish to talk here, where candor will make you my absolute favorite, and will not that be a pleasant treat?
+Come now, sit; I enjoy the sense of your delectable presence!"
+"Sir Visbhume, I prefer to stand.
+Tell me what you wish to know."
+"I am curious as to Prince Dhrun and his early youth.
+It would seem that he is quite old in years for so young a father," "Sir, the folk concerned might not wish me to gossip at wholesale with strangers."
 "But I am not a stranger!
 I am Visbhume, and much attracted by your fresh young beauty!
 Here on Tanjecterly there are none to cavil and none to glare and none to cry out 'impudicity!'
-We can indulge ourselves in the most daring of intimacies. . . .
-But ah, I have perhaps hinted at too much!
+We can indulge ourselves in the most daring of intimacies But ah, I have perhaps hinted at too much!
 Think only of my search for truth!
 I need but a few facts to ease my curiosity.
 Tell me, my dear!
 Tell me, do!"
 Glyneth tried to seem casual.
 "Better that we return to Watershade, you and I!
 There you may put questions to Dhrun himself, and he will surely give you a gracious response.
 You will gain my good opinion, and I will know no guilt."
 Visbhume chuckled.
 "Guilt, my dear?
 Never!
 Come closer to me; I would caress your glossy hair, with perhaps a kiss for your reward."
 Glyneth drew back a step.
 Visbhume's evident intent was bad news indeed, since, if he misused her, he would not dare liberate her for fear that she would carry tales.
 In such a case her only protection lay in denying him the information he sought.